NIGMS/RNA-Seq-Differential-Expression-Analysis/README.md

 Included here are several tutorials in the form of 'Jupyter notebooks'.

 The purpose of these tutorials is to help users familiarize themselves with the cloud computing in the specific context of running bioinformatics workflows.
-Here is a link to a YouTube video that give you an overview of the tutorials: <https://youtu.be/3ie420Luorc>.
+Here is a link to a YouTube video that gives you an overview of the tutorials: <https://youtu.be/3ie420Luorc>.

 These tutorials do this by going step-by-step through specific workflows.
 These workflows cover the start to finish of basic bioinformatics analysis; starting from downloading raw sequence data, and extending to differential gene expression analysis, and producing common plots in R.